vanruesc/spatial-controls/README.md

 document.body.addEventListener("contextmenu", e => e.preventDefault());
 ```

-Check the [docs](https://vanruesc.github.io/spatial-controls/docs/classes/Settings.html) for more information on all available settings.
+See the [docs](https://vanruesc.github.io/spatial-controls/docs/classes/Settings.html) for more information.

 ### Saving and Loading